Meteora

 Map

-Meteora: Monastic Complexes Perched on Sandstone Pinnacles
+Meteora: Monastic Complexes on Towering Sandstone Pinnacles

 UNESCO Description of the World Heritage Site